parrt/msds621/projects/rf/rf.md

 ============================ 6 passed in 30.26 seconds =============================
 ```

-*My test passes in roughly 40 seconds and you will lose 5% if your test takes longer than 80 seconds.*
+*My test passes in roughly 30 seconds and you will lose 5% if your test takes longer than 1 minute.*